 (b) "Traditional" (T) courses as those reported by instructors to make little or no use of IE methods,relying primarily on passive-student lectures, recipe labs, and algorithmic-problem exams.

 New Models of Physics Instruction Based on Physics Education Research: Part 2 (more info) (1996) contrasts IE classroom with traditional classrooms and gives several examples of Interactive Engagement (IE) techniques used in Physics courses.
-Modeling Methodology for Physics Teachers (more info) (1997) discusses the benefits of using model construction and development in an IE learning framework.
+Modeling Methodology for Physics Teachers ( This site may be offline. ) (1997) discusses the benefits of using model construction and development in an IE learning framework.
 Christian and Belloni (2001) describe the use of IE Web based models, simulations, and animations; Novak et al. (1999) describe the use of Just in Time teaching techniques for IE; and Mazur (1997)describes the concept of IE and Peer Instruction.
 Some examples of IE techniques use in physics education with relevance to geoscience educators include:

 - Peer Instruction/Concept Tests (Eric Mazur, Harvard University)